- numbers of contacts with parents and professionals;

 You just send the list of unique identifiers you created.
 Be sure to maintain your original list so that you can connect the unique identifier to specific parents.

 To illustrate, here’s a sample list of parent names and phone numbers generated by a Parent Center—in this case, YOUR Center.
-To the right, you can see that each parent has been assigned a unique “contact code.”
+To the right, you can see that each individual has been assigned a unique “contact code.”

 You would send only the list of “contact codes” to the CPIR for selection of participants.
 No personally identifiable information is shared.